 TopScan helps teams manage vulnerabilities across internet-facing assets.
 Users can add targets, run scheduled or ad hoc scans, track changes over time, reduce duplicate findings, and prioritize remediation based on exposure and business context.
 Integrations with ticketing systems and CI/CD pipelines help move findings into the workflows teams already use, making vulnerability management more consistent and repeatable.

-Below is a simple vulnerability management cycle you can repeat weekly or daily, depending on system criticality.
+A simple vulnerability management cycle can run weekly or daily, depending on system criticality.

 How Are Vulnerabilities Identified in Cybersecurity?

-Knowing how to discover and fix vulnerabilities is a core skill for a cybersecurity team.
+Knowing how to discover and fix vulnerabilities is a core capability for a cybersecurity team.
 Below are the main ways teams identify vulnerabilities in practice.

 Security experts use a mix of manual testing and automated tools to find system vulnerabilities.
 Automated scanning is useful for speed and coverage, while manual testing is better at finding business-logic flaws, chained attack paths, and context-specific issues